What we know about the tourist submarine that disappeared on an expedition to the Titanic wreck

 The U.S. Coast Guard said it had a C-130 aircraft searching for the sub, and that the Rescue Coordination Center Halifax is assisting with a P8 Poseidon aircraft, which has underwater detection capabilities.

-"We are doing everything that we can to make sure that we can locate and rescue those on board," Rear Adm.
-John Mauger with the U.S. Coast Guard said during a Monday afternoon briefing.
+"We are doing everything that we can to make sure that we can locate and rescue those on board," Rear Admiral John Mauger of the U.S. Coast Guard said during a Monday afternoon briefing.

 "It is a remote area and it is a challenge to conduct a search in that remote area, but we are deploying all available assets to make sure that we can locate the craft and rescue the people on board," Mauger said.